 Recently, I reached into a friend’s freezer for an ice sphere and came across a pair of neatly folded jeans.
 This sight took me by surprise not because it was unusual, but because the practice felt so dated.
-For those that might not have heard of the practice, the idea behind freezing your jeans is that freezing denim kills bacteria from well-worn jeans without actually having to wash them and affect the fade or overall integrity of the denim.
+For those that might not have heard of the practice, the idea behind freezing your best jeans is that freezing denim kills bacteria from well-worn jeans without actually having to wash them and affect the fade or overall integrity of the denim.

 In reality, wear affects the fabric just as much, if not more than, regularly washing denim.

 Though people have anecdotally frozen their denim for years, more as an odor-removing process than anything else, Levi Strauss actually pushed this practice into the mainstream in 2011.
 As part of a conservation effort, the company urged people to freeze their jeans to get more time between washes, but scientists agree that the process just makes most of those germs dormant.